Anushka299/Network-Monitoring-System/README.md

 The same Linux machine which runs the zabbix server is configured as the centralized Syslog Server.

 The server uses **rsyslog** to receive Syslog messages from network devices.
-In this implementation I store the FortiGate logs in seperate log file by filtering it using serail number.
+In this implementation I store the FortiGate logs in seperate log file by filtering it using device id.

 General configuration requirements include: